supcik/academic-www/content/docs/get-started.md

 {{% /alert %}}

 {{% alert warning %}}
-If you change a username, you may wish to update any references to it from the About widget (`content/home/about.md`) and the `authors` field in the front matter of your content.
+If you change a username, you may wish to update any references to it from the `author` field of the About widget (`content/home/about.md`) and the `authors` field in the front matter of your content.
 {{% /alert %}}

 ### Menu